astral-fate/barec-Arabic-Readability-Assessment/open track/readme.md

 Final Touches: The averaged predictions (which are decimals) are rounded to the nearest whole number and clipped to ensure they are between 1 and 19.

+___

+# data pre-processing

+1. Text Normalization (Cleaning)

+This is the first and most fundamental step.
+Raw text from the internet or different sources is often "messy".
+The goal here is to make it clean and consistent.
+The script uses the ArabertPreprocessor library, which is specifically designed for Arabic text and performs several cleaning actions:

+Removes Diacritics/Tashkeel (التشكيل): It removes vowels and other markings like fatha (ـَ), damma (ـُ), kasra (ـِ), and shadda (ـّ).
+For most modern Transformer models, this helps reduce the complexity of the vocabulary without losing too much meaning.

+Example: الْعَرَبِيَّةُ becomes العربية

+Normalizes Alef Variants: It standardizes different forms of the letter Alef (أ, إ, آ) into a single form (ا).
+This prevents the model from treating words like "أحمد" and "احمد" as completely different words.

+Example: أحمد إبراهيم becomes احمد ابراهيم

+Normalizes Yaa and Taa Marbuta: It converts the final Yaa (ى) to (ي) and the Taa Marbuta (ة) to Haa (ه).
+This is a common normalization step.

+Example: مَدْرَسَةٌ فِي القَرْيَةِ becomes مدرسه في القريه

+Removes Repetitive Characters: It reduces elongated characters used for emphasis.

+Example: جمييييييل becomes جميل

+Removes Punctuation and Special Characters: It strips out commas, periods, question marks, etc., leaving only the core words.

+Why is this done?
+To simplify the text and reduce the vocabulary size the model has to learn.
+It makes the model more robust by treating slightly different writings of the same word as identical.

+2. Feature Engineering (Creating New Information)

+This is where the script acts like a data scientist.
+Instead of just giving the model the text, it extracts explicit numerical facts (features) about each sentence using the SAMER Lexicon.
+This gives the model extra clues about readability that might not be obvious from the text alone.

+For every single sentence, it calculates these 7 features:

+len(text) - Character Count: A simple count of the total number of characters.
+Longer sentences are often harder to read.

+len(words) - Word Count: The total number of words.
+This is a classic readability metric.

+np.mean([len(w) for w in words]) - Average Word Length: The average number of characters per word.
+Sentences with longer, more complex words (e.g., "استنتاجات") are generally harder than sentences with short words (e.g., "بيت").

+np.mean(word_difficulties) - Average Word Readability Score: This is a very powerful feature.
+The script looks up every word in the SAMER Lexicon, gets its 1-5 difficulty score, and then calculates the average score for the entire sentence.
+A higher average indicates a more difficult sentence.

+np.max(word_difficulties) - Maximum Word Readability Score: This feature captures the difficulty of the single hardest word in the sentence.
+A sentence might be simple overall but contain one very difficult word (e.g., a scientific term) that makes it hard to understand.

+np.sum(np.array(word_difficulties) > 4) - Count of "Hard" Words: This counts how many words in the sentence have a difficulty score of 5 (the highest).
+This helps the model identify sentences with a lot of advanced vocabulary.

+len([w for w in words if w not in lexicon]) / len(words) - Out-of-Vocabulary (OOV) Rate: This calculates the percentage of words in the sentence that are so rare they don't even appear in the 40k-word SAMER Lexicon.
+A high OOV rate is a strong signal that the sentence contains very specialized or uncommon terminology, making it difficult.

+Why is this done?
+Transformers are great at understanding context, but they can sometimes miss these simple, powerful signals.
+By feeding these numbers directly into the model, we are explicitly telling it: "Pay attention!
+This sentence has long words and a high average difficulty."

+3. Tokenization (Translating for the AI)

+This is the final step to prepare the data for the Transformer model (araelectra).
+A Transformer doesn't read words; it reads numbers.
+Tokenization is the process of converting the cleaned text into a sequence of numbers.

+WordPiece Tokenization: The script uses a Tokenizer that breaks words down into common sub-word units.
+For example, a complex word might be broken into a stem and a suffix.

+Example: The word المكتبات (libraries) might be tokenized into [ال, مكتب, ات].

+Converting to IDs: Each of these sub-word pieces has a unique number (ID) in the model's vocabulary.
+The tokenizer converts the sequence of pieces into a sequence of numbers.

+Example: [ال, مكتب, ات] might become [4, 2590, 778].

+Padding and Truncation: All sentences must be the same length to be processed in batches.
+The tokenizer ensures this by:

+Padding: Adding a special [PAD] token (usually with ID 0) to the end of shorter sentences.

+Truncation: Cutting off sentences that are longer than the maximum length (set to 256).

+Adding Special Tokens: It adds [CLS] at the beginning (a token the model uses to understand the whole sentence) and [SEP] at the end (a separator token).

+Creating an Attention Mask: This is a list of 1s and 0s that tells the model which tokens are real words (pay attention to these) and which are just padding (ignore these).

+Why is this done?
+This is the mandatory final step to format the text into the exact numerical input that the Transformer model was designed to accept.
 Saving the File: The final predictions are saved into a file named submission_..._hybrid_csv.csv in the Google Drive, perfectly formatted with the required "Sentence ID" and "Prediction" columns.

 In summary, the script executes a complete, professional-level machine learning pipeline that intelligently combines multiple data sources, engineers custom features, and uses robust training and ensembling techniques to create the best possible submission file for the competition.